johnschimmel/Heroku-ExpressJS-Boilerplate/README.md

 * MongoDB (coming soon)

-### Getting started local development
+### Getting started w/ local development server

 Download and install Heroku Toolbelt <https://toolbelt.heroku.com>, this will give you Foreman and the Heroku CLI (command line interface).

-1) Download boilerplate and navigate into the directory with Terminal.
+1) Download this boilerplate repo and navigate into the code directory with Terminal.

 2) Run **npm install** to get all required libraries.